sihensel/c/docs.md

 ## Pointers

-In C you can get the memory address of a variable by prefixing it with the ampersand &.
+In C you can get the memory address of a variable by prefixing it with the ampersand `&`.

 ```c
 int var = 10;
 printf("Memory address of var: %p\n", &var);
 ```

-A pointer can be specified with an asterisk *.
+A pointer can be specified with an asterisk `*`.
 It holds the memory address of another variable.
 Use the pointer itself to gain the memory address and use `*pointer` to get the value at the location of that address.
-It is good practice to assign a `NULL` value to a pointer at the time of variable declaration in case to memory address can be assigned.
-A pointer with the value NULL is calles a null pointer.
+It is good practice to assign a `NULL` value to a pointer at the time of variable declaration.

 ```c
 int var = 10;